karlhulme/jsonotron/readme.md

 ## JSS Change Process

-To avoid breaking code, The following rules are applied to proposed changes to the core types:
+For feature or bug releases, the following rules are applied to proposed changes to the core types:

 * Enum and schema type names cannot be changed.
 * Enum items can be deprecated but never removed or renamed.
 * New enum items can be added.
 * An optional field can be added to a schema type.
 * A required field cannot be added to a schema type.
-Evolve a new type, e.g. `address` becomes `address2`.

 Any change will always result in a new release.

+Any change that violates the rules above will result in a new major release.

+## Shouldn't each service define its own interface

+This often makes sense.

+However, if you have complex (non-trivial) data structures that are in use by multiple services then it becomes necessary to identify that the schema itself is now a duplication that needs to be *refactored* out.

+Making a change to an interface of a deployed system is always a big deal.
+By extracting the data structures that are used by multiple backend services into a single place it becomes more explicit when a breaking change is on the cards.
+Schema types and enum types can be placed into namespaces because it's possible (likely) that not all services require the definitions for all namespaces.

-## Why not just use JSON schema?
+## Why use JSON schema?

-JSON Schema already allows us to validate arbitrary blocks of JSON.
-It also allows re-use by referencing external JSON schemas.
-However, a system built this way becomes hard to administer because the errors are described in terms of the resultant JSON, and those referenced files.

-This is where Jsonotron makes a trade-off.  **Jsonotron considers each top level property of an object to be a field.**  A field can be a primitive (boolean, string, etc) or it can be a complex deeply-nested object, but the validation is always targetted at field level.

-It's analogous to validating arguments passed to a method call.
-You could define every method as accepting an object and then validate it using JSON Schema but you'd lose something by doing that.
-Jsonotron brings this concept of individual arguments to JSON as it moves through a system.
+JSON is already used by many (most?) services to exchange data.
+JSON is also used by most of the document databases (Cosmos, Mongo, DynamoDB, etc) to store data.
+Therefore using the mature and expansive JSON schema for type validation makes more sense than inventing a new type system.

 ## Why not use GraphQL?

-GraphQL is aimed at the interface between the client and one or more services.
-Whereas Jsonotron is aimed more at strict validation in the back-end.

 GraphQL defines the shape of objects using primitives but not the associated validation.
 For example, you cannot define the constraints for `positiveInteger` or `geoJsonPolygon` using the GraphQL format.

-Use GraphQL in the front-end by converting Jsonotron schema types to Graph QL types.
-The `jsonotron-js` implementation provides a function for doing this.
+It's also worth recognising that GraphQL is aimed at the interface between a front-end client and a combined set of back-end services.
+Whereas Jsonotron is aimed at inter-service communication in the back-end.

+The Jsonotron type system can produce GraphQL definition language constructs for use in your graph.
 To improve the GraphQL production, include a `documentation` property on your object property definitions.
 This should be short.
 If an elaborate description of a property is required, use the `documentation` property of the schema type.

 ## Design Decisions